SeverusVape/COGNITIVE-RF-SYSTEM-/docs/detection_engine_final_assessment.md

 temporal-confirmation studies as future investigations.
 None is required to complete or reinterpret Phase 4.

+## Release-Status Addendum

+After the frozen Phase 4 synthetic comparison, nine antenna-connected REAL-RF datasets were captured and replayed twice through shared FFT preprocessing and both unchanged detector engines.
+The campaign demonstrated deterministic replay and comparable capped top-three peak-selection behavior under the recorded conditions.
+OS-CFAR required approximately 30–32 times greater mean detector runtime.

+This additional evidence is consistent with the original recommendation: retain the Adaptive Detector as the production detector and preserve OS-CFAR as an independent research and validation baseline.
+The REAL-RF captures contain no controlled ground truth, so they do not establish probability of detection, false-alarm probability, calibrated accuracy, or universal detector superiority.
+Controlled ground-truth RF characterization remains future work.

 Any future detector candidate should be evaluated under a newly frozen protocol and must demonstrate a measurable operational benefit before production integration is reconsidered.